First of all, this...

 The Winter Bathroom

-As far as grey water disposal goes, we will be installing a reedbed for our greywater treatment system.
+As far as wastewater is concerned, a reedbed was installed as our greywater treatment system.
 It will only handle grey water from washing, dishwashing, and the washing machine; so no faecal matter or urine will enter it.